tychen742/dataSciencePy/syllabus.md

 Students are required to provide their own laptops and to install free and open source software on those laptops (see [Setup]({{ site.baseurl }}/computer-setup) for installation instructions).
 Support will be provided by the instructor in the installation of required software.
-If you don't have access to a laptop please contact the instructor and they will do their best to provide you with one.
+If you don't have access to a laptop, please contact the instructor and they will do their best to provide you with one.